4th-12th May 2019

 - 8 nights’ accommodation in private, unique and luxurious teak Bungalows

-- Breakfast and dinner – Indonesian vegetarian food with additional sea food options – special diets can be catered for.
+- Breakfast and dinner – Local and organic Indonesian vegetarian food with additional sea food options – special diets and requests can be catered for.

-- Twice daily yoga (including Restorative Yoga and Pranayama in afternoon as schedule allows)
+- New Schedule – 3 daily yoga sessions (including Restorative Yoga and Pranayama in afternoon as schedule allows)

 - Visit to Ngobaran Beach – an idyllic swimming spot in a clean and pristine traditional fishing beach.
 Followed by a meditation circle – (after locally cooked dinner) at Ngobaran beach/temple.
 Swim in a sacred fresh water spring in the rock pools by the ocean!

-- Two Traditional Javanese Healing Session – The treatment includes a diagnostic interview, a short warm-up relaxation massage, an acupressure massage and a glass of personalized herbal jamu (A herbal medicine sourced from local medicinal plants, roots and barks)
+- 1 Traditional Javanese Healing Session – The treatment includes a diagnostic interview, a short warm-up relaxation massage, an acupressure massage and a glass of personalised herbal jamu (A herbal medicine sourced from local medicinal plants, roots and barks)

 Children are more than welcome and in house child minding is available for a reasonable price.